My Account

 Many American families gather for Thanksgiving, a day to share food, family memories, and gratitude for both.
-While the arrival of early settlers and the colonization of North America is part of our shared history as Americans, it is important to learn and remember the full history of colonization and the reality that it included genocide, the theft of land, discrimination, and oppression.

-Indigenous Peoples in America recognize Thanksgiving as a day of mourning.
+The arrival of early settlers and the colonization of North America is part of our shared history as Americans.
+It is important to learn and remember the full history of colonization and the reality that it included centuries of genocide, the theft of land, and oppression.
+As a result, Indigenous Peoples recognize Thanksgiving as a day of mourning.
 It is a time to remember ancestral history as well as a day to acknowledge and protest the racism and oppression which they continue to experience today.
+The following resources will help you learn more about Indigenous Peoples and Thanksgiving.

 Since 1970 there has been a gathering at the Plymouth rock historic site in Massachusetts on Thanksgiving Day to commemorate the National Day of Mourning.
-The United American Indians of New England will host the 53rd Annual National Day of Mourning on November 24, 2022.
+The United American Indians of New England will host the 54th Annual National Day of Mourning on November 23, 2023.
 Watch their website for livestreaming information on that day.

-This video from the National Museum of the American Indian provides good information and perspective to begin thinking about the meaning of Thanksgiving.
-It is hosted by Paul Chaat Smith (Comanche), co-curator of the exhibit Americans.
-Paul discusses why the Thanksgiving story is so important to the United States’ image of itself as a nation.
+In this video from the National Museum of the American Indian, Paul Chaat Smith (Comanche) co-curator of the exhibit Americans, looks at why the Thanksgiving story is so important to the United States’ image of itself as a nation.
+Watch it to gain a better understanding of Indigenous Peoples and Thanksgiving.

-There have been a number of books published by Indigenous authors to share Indigenous perspective for both adults and children.
+There have been a number of books published by Indigenous authors to share Indigenous perspective for both adults and children in a variety of topics.
 First Nations publishes a list of essential reading for anyone interested in learning about the Native American experience.
+To help you find these books in our collection, see our blog post Finding Books by Indigenous Authors.

 Many of us here – as Native Americans, avid readers, activists for improving Native American economies and communities, and as direct participants in the Native American experience – believe that we are uniquely positioned to suggest this reading list,” said First Nations President & CEO Michael Roberts.
 “We attempted to include many facets of the Native American experience, as well as books and research reports that would be of interest to a broad variety of readers.